 UPDATE: This services is not available at this time.
 Please DO NOT send me your questionnaire.
 Watch my posts for the next opportunity to submit.

-In case you didn’t get the memo, I’m matchmaking critique groups.
-Go here for the original post.
+I’m matchmaking critique groups.
 You can either come to my blog and read questionnaires filled out by potential critique partners to see if you find one you like.
 Or you can fill out a questionnaire yourself and send it to me.
 I might post it on my blog or I might do the work in the background and set you up with someone who might be a good fit for you.

 DEADLINE FOR SENDING ALL QUESTIONNAIRES IS FRIDAY, NOVEMBER 18.

-Here’s a little bit about Critique Partner #1:
+Here’s a little bit about Critique Partner #4: Annalise Green

 1. In a paragraph, tell us a bit about yourself.
 (Married?
 Kids?
 Pets?
 Job?
 Anything you’d like to share, but don’t talk about writing here.
 Those types of questions will follow.)